alejandro-codess/alejandro-codess/README.md

 - 👋 Hi, I’m @alejandro-codess
 - 👀 I’m interested in Machine Learning models, Statistical Analysis, Health, Sports, Retail and consultancy in Data analysis with Python, R and SQL.
 - 🌱 I’m a Masters in Data Science & Society at Tilburg University.
+I uploaded many of my working scripts to this platform!
-- 💞️ I’m looking to collaborate on Machine Learning projects concerning my different interests.
+- 💞️ I’m looking to be part of a company that works with data to solve real world problems, and is always looking for challenges!
 - 📫 How to reach?
 Through my email: alejandro.barcala96@gmail.com and on Linkedin: Alejandro Barcala Paolillo.

 <!---